-The House Control 400 is designed to operate as part of a complete hydronic heating system with tekmarNet[®]2 (tN2) thermostats.
-It can provide operation of a single outdoor reset water temperature.
-In addition the control has Domestic Hot Water and Setpoint capabilities.
+The House Control 401 is designed to operate as part of a complete hydronic heating system with tekmarNet[®]2 (tN2) thermostats.
+It can provide operation of a single outdoor reset water temperature, Domestic Hot Water and Setpoint capabilities.
 It is easy to add more zones, add schedules or other convenient accessories through the use of the tekmarNet[®]4 (tN4) Expansion terminals.